syncfusion-content/flutter-docs/Flutter/range-selector/interval.md

 ## Step size

-You can move the thumb in a discrete manner using the [`stepSize`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/stepSize.html) property in the range slider.
+You can move the thumb in discrete manner using the [`stepSize`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector/stepSize.html) property in the range selector.

 {% tabs %}
 {% highlight Dart %}